Writing in Bali - FAQ

 When does the Bali Writing Retreat start and finish?

-The first session is at 4 pm on 20th May 2023.
-It is recommended that you arrive into Denpasar airport no later than midday on the 20th in order to make it to Ubud in time for our first session.
+The first session is at 4 pm on 1 June 2024 It is recommended that you arrive into Denpasar airport no later than midday on 1 June in order to make it to Ubud in time for our first session.

 Do I have to share a bedroom?

-No. To support your creative process, you will have your own air-conditioned bedroom and private ensuite bathroom.
+No. To support your creative process, you will have your own air-conditioned bedroom and private ensuite bathroom within a pool villa.

 Can you tell me a bit more about our accommodation?